Desktop wide screen and notebook header

 Q) In 2020, General Z (those born between 1995-2010) comprise 20 percent of the working population.
 They bring a different kind of mindset example, usage of social media, etc. 1 How do you think philanthropy will evolve in the present times?

-Q) The US is stunningly beautiful with a breath-taking natural landscape.
-You stay in an excellent place Boise, which falls on the foothills of the Rocky Mountain.
-Surrounded by mesmerizing natural habitat, share how it relaxes you through your various outdoor activities.
+Q) The US is stunningly beautiful with a breathtaking natural landscape.
+You stay in an excellent place, Boise, which is on the foothills of the Rocky Mountains.
+Surrounded by mesmerizing natural habitats, share how it relaxes you through your various outdoor activities.

 Q) You mention the importance of principle, paradigm, and process for laying semblance for a compelling fundraising outreach.
 The process needs to be metered for flaws.
 Do speak about your innovation within this segment.